datacraft-dsc/DEPs/7/README.md

 - must allow content to be addressed via the Asset's DID
 - must integrate with authentication and authorisation mechanisms as required by the Storage Agent
 - should be easy to use and consistent with existing Internet tools and standards as far as possible

+### Access Control

+The implementation of the Storage API must implement appropriate access control mechanisms to prevent unauthorised access to Asset content.

+It is the responsibility of the operator of the storage Agent to ensure that any such access control mechanisms are appropriately configured and secured.

 ## API Specification